 If the first symptom is on Saturday, the student will remain out of school on Monday, Tuesday, and Wednesday and may return on Thursday if 48-hours are symptom-free, symptom-reducing-medicine-free.
-Upon return to school, the student will wear a mask for the following school days, Friday, Monday, and Tuesday.
-If the person chooses not to wear a mask, he/she may remain home for these five days.

 - Step 1: Parents will contact the school.
 If the parents do not have a doctor's recommendation, the parents will be forwarded to the school nurse for further directions. - Step 2: The attendance secretary will code "CR" in RenWeb for five days from the first symptom.
-The following five days, the attendance secretary will code "CR," and in the notes section for the next five days, write "If present, a mask must be worn."
 The attendance secretary will write down exactly what the parent says in the "Daily Attendance" log. - Step 3: The attendance secretary will update the Covid spreadsheet based on the nurse's recommendation. - Step 4: The attendance secretary will notify the area-level Headmaster - Step 5: Parents will be encouraged to contact the doctor for recommendations.
-A doctor's note for return is required for exempt medical absences, and the doctor's recommendations will be followed. - Step 6: Headmasters will contact the student's teachers. - Step 7: The area-level offices will work with teachers and parents to provide needed supplies and school work - Step 8: When possible, the student will complete work at home to be submitted upon return unless other arrangements have been made with teachers. - Step 9: Upon the student's return, the attendance secretary will change the "CR" absences to "AM" (doctor's note/lab report) or "A" (no doctor's note). - Step 10: If a student is in class and a "CR" is present in RenWeb, the student will be sent to the attendance office.
+A doctor's note for return is required for exempt medical absences, and the doctor's recommendations will be followed. - Step 6: Headmasters will contact the student's teachers. - Step 7: The area-level offices will work with teachers and parents to provide needed supplies and school work. - Step 8: When possible, the student will complete work at home to be submitted upon return unless other arrangements have been made with teachers. - Step 9: Upon the student's return, the attendance secretary will change the "CR" absences to "AM" (doctor's note/lab report) or "A" (no doctor's note). - Step 10: If a student is in class and a "CR" is present in RenWeb, the student will be sent to the attendance office.
 The student will not be allowed to return to class until the "CR" is cleared through the attendance office.